satwikkansal/wtfpython/README.md

 ## Surprise your friends too?

-If you liked the project, you can use these quick links to recommend wtfpython to your friends,
+If you liked wtfpython, you can use these quick links to share it with your friends,

 [Twitter](https://twitter.com/intent/tweet?url=https://github.com/satwikkansal/wtfpython&hastags=python,wtfpython) | [Linkedin](https://www.linkedin.com/shareArticle?url=https://github.com/satwikkansal&title=What%20the%20f*ck%20Python!&summary=An%20interesting%20collection%20of%20subtle%20and%20tricky%20Python%20snippets.)